Holidays Calendar for August 6, 2018

 • 1661 Portugal and the Dutch Republic signed the Treaty of The Hague.
 Under the treaty, the Dutch Republic recognized Portuguese imperial sovereignty over New Holland (Brazil).

-• 1660 Died: Diego Velázquez, Spanish painter, the leading artist of the court of King Philip IV and one of the most important painters of the Spanish Golden Age.
-His best known for such masterpieces, as Las Meninas, Mars Resting, The Lady with a Fan.
+• 1660 Died: Diego Velázquez, Spanish painter, the leading artist in the court of King Philip IV and one of the most important painters of the Spanish Golden Age.

-• 1644 Born: Louise de La Vallière, the first mistress of Louis XIV of France from 1661 to 1667.
-They had five children, only tow of them survived infancy.
+• 1644 Born: Louise de La Vallière, the first mistress of King Louis XIV of France from 1661 to 1667.
+They had five children, but only two of them survived infancy.

-• 1538 Spanish explorer and conquistador Gonzalo Jiménez de Quesada founded Bogotá, present-day capital of Colombia.
+• 1538 Spanish explorer and conquistador Gonzalo Jiménez de Quesada founded Bogotá, the present-day capital of Colombia.